Aggressive NK-cell leukemia: Genetic findings

 Due to the NK lineage, clonal rearrangements of lymphoid (T cell receptor; B cell receptor) genes are not seen.
 The genome of the Epstein Barr virus (EBV) is detected in many cases, along with a variety of chromosomal abnormalities.

 Treatment

-Currently Aggressive NK-cell leukemia, being a subtype of PTCL, is treated similarly to B-cell lymphomas.
+Currently Aggressive NK-cell leukemia, being a subtype of peripheral T-cell lymphoma (PTCL), is treated similarly to B-cell lymphomas.
 However, in recent years, scientists have developed techniques to better recognize the different types of lymphomas, such as PTCL.
 It is now understood that PTCL behaves differently from B-cell lymphomas and therapies are being developed that specifically target these types of lymphoma.
 Currently, however, there are no therapies approved by the U.S. Food and Drug Administration (FDA) specifically for PTCL.
 Anthracycline-containing chemotherapy regimens are commonly offered as the initial therapy.
 Some patients may receive a stem cell transplant.
 Novel approaches to the treatment of PTCL in the relapsed or refractory setting are under investigation.